How To Fill Out A Financial Affidavit for Child Support

 • Any computer records such as Quicken or Bank on Line program

-2. Sit down in a place where you can spread out and refer to the documents you have and where you won’t be interrupted and place the documents into the categories on the affidavit.
-Make a list of what the credit card purchases were for (gas, clothes, food, etc).
+2. Sit down in a place where you can spread out and refer to the documents you have and where you won’t be interrupted.
+Place the documents into the categories on the affidavit.
+Make a list of what the credit card purchases were for (gas, clothes, food, etc.).

 3. Have a calculator next to you.

-4. If you do not understand the form or would like some assistance with filling it out, call your attorney’s office and make an appointment to meet with the paralegal.
+4. If you do not understand the form or would like assistance filling it out, call your attorney’s office and make an appointment to meet with the paralegal.
 Make sure you have all your documents available.
-If you do not have documents available for any category, you will have to use your best estimate, based on your good faith belief on the actual costs.
+If you do not have documents for any category, you must use your best estimate based on your good faith belief in the actual costs.

-5. Some of your expenses, such as gifts, or child care, may be higher at one time of the year (such as Christmas or Hanukkah, or daily summer camp).
-You should add up the total spent over the course of the year and divide this number by 12.
+5. Some of your expenses, such as gifts or child care, may be higher at one time of the year (such as Christmas, Hanukkah, or daily summer camp).
+You should add up the total spent over the year and divide this number by 12.

 Categories of Expenses

-2. Individual Monthly Expenses – The individual expenses’ category has a comprehensive list of enumerated classifications, and also includes the “catchall” other category, as well as columns for individual monthly expenses for any child(ren).
-While some categories are obvious, such as how much do you spend on clothing for yourself, how much for the children, some are less obvious such as “vacation” and “entertainment.”
-In these categories determine what amount of your entertainment is done just for you (such as going out socially) how much is done just for the children (such as sports activities) and how much is for a family event (such as going to a movie together or going to the beach) and distribute the cost proportionately to each person.
+2. Individual Monthly Expenses – The individual expenses category has a comprehensive list of enumerated classifications.
+Also, it includes the “catchall” other category and columns for individual monthly expenses for any child(ren).
+While some categories are obvious, such as how much you spend on clothing for yourself and how much for the children, some are less obvious, such as “vacation” and “entertainment.”
+In these categories, determine what amount of your entertainment is done just for you (such as going out socially) how much is done just for the children (such as sports activities), and how much is for a family event (such as going to a movie together or going to the beach) and distribute the cost proportionately to each person.

 3. Debts – The last category on the Financial Affidavit form requests a list of dates of separation and present debts.
-Be sure to include all debts, even if your spouse is currently paying it, and make a note that you are not currently paying this debt.
-Please, also, note if a debt has been discharged in bankruptcy or written off or has been rolled over to another card or into another debt.
-Debts include Real Estate (Mortgage), Vehicles(s) Debts, Loans, Credit Cards, Taxes, Judgments, Attorney Fees, and Other.
-Please provide a written statement of the date of separation debt and present debt.
+Remember to include all debts, even if your spouse is currently paying them, and note that you are not currently paying this debt.
+Please also note if a debt has been discharged in bankruptcy, written off, or rolled over to another card or into another debt.
+Debts include real estate (mortgage), Vehicle (s), debts, loans, credit cards, taxes, judgments, attorney fees, etc. Please provide a written statement stating the date of separation and present debt.

 What Will the Court or Opposing Party Do with this Information?

-The court will try to reduce these expenses to a monthly flow of financial information, comparing the monthly needs of you and the other party and any changes that have occurred since the date of separation.
-The basic formula for determining cash flow is income minus expenses, taking into account any assets, which may not be income-producing, but will incur a liability to a party nonetheless.
-In order to be able to prove these expenses, you must provide documentation including the expenses for the last twelve months.
-While a financial award is based on the standard of living of the parties for the last few years of the marriage, it is often not possible to maintain that standard.
-Regardless of whether you expect to pay or receive support, you will need to be able to show your expenses for several different times including:
+The court will try to reduce these expenses to a monthly flow of financial information, comparing your monthly needs with those of the other party and any changes that have occurred since the date of separation.
+The basic formula for determining cash flow is income minus expenses, taking into account any assets that may not be income-producing but will incur a liability to a party nonetheless.
+To be able to prove these expenses, you must provide documentation, including the expenses for the last twelve months.
+While a financial award is based on the parties’ standard of living for the last few years of the marriage, it is often not possible to maintain that standard.
+Regardless of whether you expect to pay or receive support, you will need to be able to show your expenses several different times, including:

 • the standard during the last year of the marriage, based on actual receipts;